 A raceway is a cable management system with an aluminum or plastic channel attached to the wall to hide your electrical wiring from view.

 You can paint them the same color as the wall, which makes them even harder to see.
-Overall it is an elegant and easy solution to cable management.
+Overall it is an elegant and easy solution for cable management.